Sharon Dyke, Hypnotherapist in Taunton

 Evolution of hypnosis

-Although often viewed as one continuous history, the term hypnosis only gained widespread use in the 1880s, initially amongst those influenced by the developments in France, some twenty years after the death of James Braid – who had adopted the term hypnotism in 1841.
-Braid adopted the term hypnotism (which specifically applied to the state of the subject, rather than techniques applied by the operator) to contrast his own, unique, subject-centred, approach with those of the operator-centred mesmerists who preceded him.
+Although often viewed as a continuous history, the term hypnosis only gained widespread use in the 1880s, largely influenced by developments in France, some twenty years after the death of James Braid.
+Braid, who coined the term hypnotism in 1841, used it to describe a specific state of the subject, distinguishing his own subject-centred approach from the operator-centred practices of earlier mesmerists.

 Who can be hypnotised?

-Clients are sometimes concerned that they will ‘lose control’ in hypnosis.
-However, general consensus indicates that regardless of how deeply clients may go in to hypnosis they actually remain in full control of the situation.
-Clients are able to talk if they wish and can terminate the session, stand up and leave the room at any time.
+Clients may occasionally express concerns about "losing control" during hypnosis.
+However, the general consensus within the field suggests that, regardless of how deeply a client enters a hypnotic state, they always retain full control of the situation.
+Clients are fully capable of speaking if they wish, and they can choose to terminate the session, stand up, or leave the room at any time.

 Regulation